carac01/Django-REST-Framework/Lesson_2_Create_the_project.md

 ```

 It will be created DB SQLite file in the main directory.
-You may learn a lot of things of DB with a help of the course https://programadorwebvalencia.com/cursos/sql/ <br>
+You may learn a lot of things of DB with a help of the [SQL course](https://programadorwebvalencia.com/cursos/sql/) <br>

 Let's create super user for control admin panel.